manifold-lang/manifold-frontend/README.md

 Suppose you were to write a function that determined if an input to the time machine was unsafe (i.e. targeting a year after the robot uprising and without the invisibility shield).
 This function takes in some input in the form `(year:
-Integer, invisible: Boolean invisible)` and produces some output in the form of a `Boolean`.
+Int, invisible: Bool invisible)` and produces some output in the form of a `Bool`.

 ```
-TimeMachineInput = (year: Integer, invisible: Boolean invisible)
+TimeMachineInput = (year: Int, invisible: Bool invisible)

-Function isDangerous = TimeMachineInput -> Boolean dangerous {
+isDangerous = TimeMachineInput -> Bool dangerous {
   dangerous = year > 5000 and !invisible
 }
 ```